 Those of us with the tendency to please others more than ourselves and overgive will provide an awful lot of love and care for the important people in our life; however, it doesn’t necessarily come from free!

 Behind these nice, kind gestures often lurks an unconscious, unspoken contract of what is expected in return…

-You see these actions aren’t just carried out to satisfy the needs of others but to also satisfy our needs too – to be needed, to receive praise and validation, to feel appreciated, to influence how we are seen by others (as a good, selfless person), to feel worthy, and ultimately to try and create a sense of safety and security.
+You see these actions aren’t just carried out to satisfy the needs of others but to also satisfy our own needs too – to be needed, to receive praise and validation, to feel appreciated, to influence how we are seen by others (as a good person), to feel worthy, and ultimately to try and create a sense of safety and security.

-And if these (often unspoken) needs aren’t met, this will often leave us feeling taken for granted, taken advantage of, unappreciated, used, invisible, unsafe, anxious, resentful, and frustrated.
+And if these (often unspoken) needs aren’t met, it will often leave us feeling taken for granted, taken advantage of, unappreciated, used, invisible, unsafe, anxious, resentful, and frustrated.

 So how can we determine when nice becomes too nice?
 Listed below are some statements associated with people-pleasing;